 There are also three (soon to be four) en-suite rooms upstairs.
 Painted in Farrow & Ball heritage hues, with diamond-paned casement windows, the aesthetic is arts-and-craftsy-in-progress: the couple are gradually adding scrubbed-up second-hand furniture, interesting prints and oddments.
 "I didn't want to just chuck up Ikea prints to cover the walls," says Esther, who used to work at Special Places to Stay publisher Sawday's.
 "It's a collecting process."

-Old charmer: the Dolaucothi Arms is 200 years old It's also a collaborative process – Esther and David have found the locals willing to help.
+It's also a collaborative process – Esther and David have found the locals willing to help.
 "An upholsterer covered our chairs so she could shoot them for her website," explains David.
 "And the local rat-catcher/sour-dough maker uses our salmon and trout fishing rights in exchange for teaching us a bit about fishing."
 At last summer's inaugural beer festival, farmers lent marquees and hay bales; it was a resounding success, and a bigger one is planned for next month.

 Indeed, there are many plans afoot.
 David – musician, pub deputy manager, salesman and gardener – wants to put in raised beds to grow their own salad (he can't dig down; there's a Roman fort below).
 They also hope to host bread-making, photography and survival-skills courses.
 Of course, they offer the basics too: you can just sit by the woodburner with a decent pint.